aabbtree77/esp32-vpn/README.md

 - [The list of "solutions"](https://news.ycombinator.com/item?id=27672715) goes on and on...

-At some point one becomes so desperate that [sending commands via github.com](https://github.com/aabbtree77/sendrecv) becomes viable.
-At least this works for testing purposes as long as github.com is available, but it is a very slow and cumbersome way to communicate.
+At some point one becomes so desperate that [sending commands](https://github.com/aabbtree77/sendrecv) via github.com becomes viable.
+At least this works for testing purposes as long as github.com is available, and no significant detours with worries about static IPs and protocols are necessary.
+This is a very slow and limited way to communicate globally though.

 Great ideas come in pairs, and one gets lucky to locate [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
 They focus on the ability to tap into a remote PC under NAT layers without an external server/service.
 They rely on the MIT-licensed stack called [go-libp2p](https://github.com/libp2p/go-libp2p).
 The way this magic works, IIUIC, is that the connection gets established through the [bootstrap peers](https://news.ycombinator.com/item?id=27461354) of the IPFS network which is, in a way, a torrent network that treats VPN computers as its new nodes.